 Handcuff an Intruder

 Heaven forbid if someone were to ever break in your home, but you need to have some way to subdue them.
-You can use a few inches of it to create temporary handcuffs and tape them to a chair for extra protection until the police get there.
+You can use a few inches of the tape to create temporary handcuffs and tape them to a chair for extra protection until the police get there.

 Fix a Hole in Your Boat

 If you have a minor hole in your boat, duct tape can help temporarily solve that problem too.
-Place a piece of it over the hole and make sure that no air bubbles are present.
+Place a piece of it over the hole on the outside surface of the boat.
+Again, this is a temporary solution to the leaking issue.

 If you’re at home when you discover the leak, take a hairdryer to heat it up so that the stickiness melts enough to then attach securely onto your boat.
 Make sure that you press down firmly all over it so that it sets properly.